 Cornell has partnered with Bassett Research Institute and Cornell Cooperative Extension to deliver the program at no cost to the community.
 If the study shows beneficial results, not only will the program be available to the wider community, it will be made available to other rural communities around the nation.
 New York State and your community are helping lead the way in what could prove to be a very exciting breakthrough in cardiovascular disease prevention in rural areas throughout the country.

-Dolgeville, Herkimer, Ilion and Mohawk have been selected as four of the ten rural locations in New York State to participate in this exciting collaborative research study.
+Dolgeville, Herkimer, Ilion, Little Falls and Mohawk have been selected to participate in this exciting collaborative research study.
 In this study, we will be examining the effects of one program on the prevention of cardiovascular disease in rural communities.
 The leading cause of death among adults in New York State including women is heart disease.
 Therefore we are very pleased to be able to be part of this important research.

-Dolgeville, Herkimer, Ilion and Mohawk will be randomly selected to offer the program Strong Hearts, Healthy Communities, starting either in March or September.
-This program will meet twice per week on Tuesdays and Thursdays, for one hour each time, for approximately 6 months.
+Dolgeville, Herkimer, Ilion, Little Falls and Mohawk will be randomly selected to offer the program Strong Hearts, Healthy Communities, starting either in April or October.
+This program will meet twice per week on Tuesdays and Thursdays, for one hour each time, for approximately 6 months from 3:30-4:30 pm.
 Participants will learn and practice good nutrition and physical activity for improved individual, family, and community health.

 The benefits participants and their families may experience are weight loss, improved coordination, muscle tone and fitness, improved biochemical markers, reduced risk factors for cardiovascular disease, and enhanced quality of life.